 Watch Our Video

-Aloha from the island of Oahu!
-Thank you for taking the time to meet us through this profile.
-As a family, we enjoy hiking to waterfalls after a rain, playing on the beach at sunset, and traveling the world to explore new cultures.
+Aloha from the island of O’ahu!
+As a family, we enjoy hiking to waterfalls after a rain, playing on the beach at sunset, and hosting dinner parties with friends.

 About Us

-We first met 18 years ago when Abby literally “ran into” David during a game of pick-up soccer.
+Our Story: We met 19 years ago when Abby “ran into” David during a game of pick-up soccer.
 Abby was a theater-kid and David loved basketball.
-We were teenagers at the time, but within six months we were dating and in three years were married.
-Now, fourteen years later, we’ve built a fun-loving and dedicated marriage that has stood the test of time.
+Fifteen years of marriage later, we’ve built a fun-loving and dedicated marriage that has stood the test of time.

-After years of unexplained infertility, we welcomed our daughter, Indy, into our family through adoption.
-Adoption had always been on our hearts—even as teenagers.
-As Christians, we see it as a reflection of how God welcomes us into His family.
-We’re honored that adoption is now part of ours.
-The joy of parenting Indy has only deepened our desire to love and raise children.
-Becoming parents has expanded our hearts in ways we couldn’t have imagined, and we believe God is inviting us to step into that journey again.
+Adoption Journey: Faced with unexplained infertility, we welcomed our daughter Indy into our family through adoption.
+The joy of parenting Indy has deepened expanded our hearts in ways we never imagined.
+We believe God is inviting us to step into that journey again.

-We work for a Christian missions organization that has taken us around the world together.
-We currently live and work in the beautiful Hawaiian Islands.
-Abby plans on being a stay-at-home mom so she can soak up every minute with our kids.
-David also enjoys a flexible work schedule that will allow him to be home with our family often.
+Our Life Today: We currently live and work as pastors in the beautiful Hawaiian Islands.
+Abby enjoys being a stay-at-home mom and soaking up every minute with our kids.
+David also enjoys a flexible work schedule, that allows him to be home with our family often.

-On the weekends we love to be outdoors exploring, whether that’s crab hunting on the beach, hiking to waterfalls, or finding constellations through Grandpa’s telescope.
+On the weekends we love all things outdoors, whether that’s crab hunting on the beach, visiting botanical gardens, or finding constellations through Grandpa’s telescope.

 About Abby

-David says: Abby is incredibly hard-working, compassionate, and creative.
-Abby brings a curiosity and love for life into our family that makes every day special.
-She’s a go-getter who is confident enough to pursue her passions.
-She loves to learn new things like:
+David says: Abby is hard-working, compassionate, and creative.
+She brings a curiosity and love for life that makes every day special.
+She loves picking up new hobbies like:

 Abby loves kids and kids love her.
 She has this amazing ability to be fully present wherever she goes.
-With our next child, Abby looks forward to the “every day” moments that makes life special.
-Things like:
+With our next child, Abby looks forward to the “every day” moments that makes life special, like:

 About David